Pentair

 E28

-Heater shows E28 and will not start; may be associated with internal safety string.
+Heater displays E28 and will not start; this may be associated with an open internal safety circuit.

 Safety Circuit Open (Limit String Fault)